amperity/amperity-docs/amperity_reference/source/attribute_predicted_value_tier.rst

 .. attribute-predicted-value-tier-modeling-enabled-note-start

-.. note:: Predicted order frequency is available to users of AmpIQ when predictive modeling is enabled for your tenant.
+.. note:: Predicted order frequency is available to users of Amperity when predictive modeling is enabled for your tenant.

 .. attribute-predicted-value-tier-modeling-enabled-note-end